aemami1/home/content/group/_index.md

 # Our Mission

-The Brock NLP lab is dedicated to developing **fair, robust, and reliable** AI systems capable of understanding, reasoning, and producing human-like text.
-Our research spans multiple facets of AI, with a particular focus on three key areas:
+The Brock NLP lab is is working on developing **fair, robust, and reliable** AI systems.
+Our research focuses on three key areas:

 1. Bias Detection and Mitigation in AI Models
 2. Reasoning and Benchmarking of AI Systems